michaelyuen/mikey.baby/src/pages/posts/word-of-a-day.md

 ## 2025-11-30

 Vociferous

 > Vociferous people express their opinions and complaints loudly and repeatedly in speech, and vociferous demands, etc. are made repeatedly and loudly:
+>
 > - Local activist groups have become increasingly vociferous as the volume of traffic passing through the town has increased.
 > - A vociferous opponent of gay rights, he is well-known for his right-wing views.

 ## 2025-12-07

 Apoplectic

 > extremely and obviously angry:
+>
 > - He was apoplectic with rage/fury.

+# 2025-12-11

+Intransigence

+> the quality of refusing to change your opinions or behavior:
+>
+> - Officials yesterday blamed the assembly's intransigence for the failure to reach a deal.
+> - The underlying reason for the prolongation of the war is intransigence on all sides.